 PENNY NICKEL DIME QUARTER HALF DOLLAR

-THE STATE OF THE S
+attion of the state of the stat

 1 Cent 5 Cents 10 Cents 25 Cents 50 Cents

 When a customer pays with cash, they RARELY have "exact change."
 This means that you must subtract the amount of the receipt from the amount of cash you have been given - and then return the difference ("the change") to the customer.
 Generally, customers will expect you to count back the change to them --- NOT to just hand it to them in one group.